 - An updated C.V. (curriculum vitae).
 Added to the C.V. should be a note indicating whether an application for SSHRC (open to Canadian students only) or other external funding has been made.

-- In addition to the online application, official original transcripts from all post-secondary academic institutions you have attended must be submitted directly to the Humanities Department.
-These are the only original hard copy documents you will be required to submit.
-Transcripts must be in sealed envelopes which bear a university seal.
-One copy only of each transcript.
+- In addition to the online application, submit one copy of the official original transcripts from all post-secondary academic institutions you have attended directly to the Humanities Department.
+These are the only original hard copy documents you are required to submit.
+Transcripts must be in sealed envelopes bearing a university seal.
 Please send directly to the graduate program assistant at the address below: